commoncrawl/cc-webgraph/README.md

 ```
 The assembly jar file requires Java 10 or upwards to run.
 It includes also the [WebGraph](http://webgraph.di.unimi.it/) and [LAW](http://law.di.unimi.it/software.php) packages.

+Note that the webgraphs are usually multiple Gigabytes in size and require a sufficient Java heap size ([Java option](https://docs.oracle.com/en/java/javase/14/docs/specs/man/java.html#extra-options-for-java) `-Xmx`) for processing.

 ## Construction and Ranking of Host- and Domain-Level Web Graphs